 In marketing and advertising, distinguishing your brand from others is perhaps one of the most important tasks at hand.
 It doesn't matter how great the product or service you offer is if it doesn't have a quality that sets it apart from competitors.

 The personality and the drive behind it appeal so strongly to consumers that it's imperative for your brand to identify the best way to make it stand out.
+Recently, our CEO Stacy Jones met with a marketing expert to provide us with knowledge of how to get started in developing brand distinction and how to to craft a brand that stands out from competition.
 In this blog post, Hollywood Branded shares insights on brand differentiation and inbound marketing from the expertise and experience of Hult Marketing's Jim Flynn.

 A Little Background On Jim Flynn

 Jim Flynn is the president and CEO of Hult Marketing, an agency that is 62 years young, quite an accomplishment.
 Hult Marketing crafts marketing solutions for a broad portfolio of industries, including healthcare, medical devices, insurance, outdoor, apparel, corporate recruiting, construction and utilities and so many others.

 Jim is one of only 30 certified brand strategists in North America and has served as the Board Chairman of Taan Worldwide, a global network of independent marketing communications agencies that operates on every continent.
 Jim's own experience has crossed over thirty years of B2B and B2C marketing, and shines across all things brand and inbound marketing - where he and his team help marketers recreate their own brand image to make a better and bigger impact and develop inbound marketing and lead generation programs to bring in sales.

 Jim is a marketing expert with knowledge of how to get started in developing your brand distinction and shares his advice for companies who are interested in upping their game and crafting a brand that stands up from competition, while also leverage inbound marketing.